 Houses serve as a hub of national fervor, promotional vehicles for sponsors and countries’ tourism agencies, and, most importantly, a social hub: places for officials to meet and greet outside the stadiums and arenas, and a refuge for athletes to spend downtime with friends and family members.

-Plans are pending to moor the Danes’ 92-year-old tall ship, the Danmark, somewhere in the city’s harbor.
+Plans are also pending to moor the Danes’ 92-year-old tall ship, the Danmark, in Rainbow Harbor, with their tourism agency set up in the area to offer activities.

 “We are proud to share our maritime heritage and to use these spaces to foster dialogue on greener solutions that can benefit communities in both our countries,” said Klaus Clemmens with the Danish Olympic Committee.